AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

     cd FinRL
     pip install .

-Step3:  test install (this test is use yahoo api datasource vpn is need if in china)
+Step3:  test install (this test is use Yahoo api datasource vpn is need if in china)
 -------------------------------------------------------------------------------------
 .. code-block:: bash